 Dear Your Teen:

 Our family has been a very active outdoorsy family over the years and both our kids have been gung-ho about it, but this year our 12-year-old daughter suddenly screeched to a halt.
 She no longer wants to be involved in anything with the rest of the family—she would rather hide away in her room.
 She used to be the first one off the high dive and now she doesn’t even want to go swimming.
 What happened?
 I have asked about doing family things that she wants to do and her reply is basically, “I don’t know” or “Nothing.”
+I miss spending time with my daughter.
 We realize that she may be entering a teen phase, but does anyone know how to navigate it and is there another side?
 Our son, who is two years older, never went through this, so it is baffling.
 Thank you!